 The Bose offers intense but controlled bass, at least more controlled than you can hear with the Jaybird Vista where they take too much prominence.
 Although in this case it is the Sony 1000XM2 that offer the brightest sound of the three thanks to its closed headset design.

-However, although they don't reach the Sony's level, the Bose shows a very good ability to play electronic music.
-Something similar happens with”Friendships” by Pascal Letoublon.
+However, although they do not reach the level of the Sony, the Bose show a very good capacity when it comes to playing electronic music.
+Something similar happens with "Friendships"by Pascal Letoublon.

-Listening to “Till It's Gone” by Yelawolf the Bose offer a very clear voice, although the special “broken” bass of this song don't offer the desired sharpness.
+Listening "Till It's GoneYelawolf's "Yelawolf," the Bose delivers a very clear voice, although the "broken" bass so special to this song does not offer the desired sharpness.

 On this occasion both the Jaybird Vista and especially the Sony 1000XM2 offer better performance and a very balanced sound, allowing you to enjoy the song over and over again.